-- The first calendar week (Mon-Fri) of the school year. - The last two calendar weeks (Mon-Fri) of the school year, excluding PD days. - During MAP testing (for 3rd 6th grade teachers)
+- The first calendar week (Mon-Fri) of the school year. - The last two calendar weeks (Mon-Fri) of the school year, excluding PD days. - The "all day" Student-Led Conference days.
+(Note that the evening-only Conference days are not directly blacked out, but conferences will be required to be made up outside of school hours.)

-• The Friday before and the Monday after the three calendared breaks (Thanksgiving Break, Winter Break, Spring Break).
+- During MAP testing (for 3rd 8th grade teachers) - The Friday before and the Monday after the three calendared breaks (Thanksgiving Break, Winter Break, Spring Break).